 The implementation of national fiscal policies in the EU is coordinated so as to ensure fiscal discipline of the Member States.
 In addition to the fulfilment of the fiscal convergence criteria, EU fiscal rules require the fulfilment of a medium-term objective (MTO) aimed at creating sufficient room for the stabilising function of fiscal policy to operate.
-The MTO is defined in the form of the structural balance expressed as a percentage of GDP; for the Czech Republic, it is set at -1%.
+The MTO is defined in the form of the structural balance expressed as a percentage of GDP; for the Czech Republic, it is set at -0.75% as from 2020.